hapax/hapax.github.io/assets/simple-physics.md

 For instance, we're taught to analyse mechanics problems by adding up vectors, and electricity problems by drawing circuits.
-These methods are suitable and well-adapted, but this is precisely what makes them low leverage; they are too tied to specific applications.
+These methods are suitable and well-adapted, but this is precisely what makes them low leverage: they are tied to specific applications.
 It might surprise you to learn, for instance, that we can do a switcheroo, [adding vectors](https://en.wikipedia.org/wiki/Phasor) to describe the flow of electricity and